Skip to main content

 Introductions, review syllabus, explain different lights and equipment used

-Go over posing, composition, prop placement
+Go over posing, composition and prop placement

-High key, low key, and use of multiply lights
+High key, low key and use of multiply lights

-Portraits with movement, still portraits, and creating mood
+Portraits with movement, still portraits and creating mood

 Creative projects using knowledge learned in class